Most Expensive Neighborhoods in Detroit: Detroit, MI Luxury Home Buying Guide

 Work began in 1914 on what would be 149 lots plotted around the two courses.
 By the end of May 1915, 144 lots had already been sold to Detroit Golf Club members, several of whom purchased multiple lots.

 The city's prominent business professionals and entrepreneurs, celebrities, and artists have all made the community their home over the past 100-plus years.

-The median home value of single family homes and condos in Detroit Golf is $483,415.
+The median home value of single-family homes and condos in Detroit Golf is $483,415.
 Home values are predicted to increase 5.2% in the coming year.
 The median home price is about $400,000.

 Like housing markets across the country, the Detroit real estate market struggled during the economic downturn a decade ago.
-However, the market has since recovered, and the resurgence of interest in luxury homes is testament.
+However, the market has since recovered, and the resurgence of interest in luxury homes is a testament.

 The city's most expensive neighborhoods are diverse, ranging from historic Victorian-style homes near the city's center to airy, converted-warehouse lofts overlooking the river.
-In each of these great Detroit neighborhoods, you are likely to find a range of price points, from those requiring extensive renovation to move-in ready luxury homes with all the amenities.
+In each of these great Detroit neighborhoods, you are likely to find a range of price points, from those requiring extensive renovation to move-in-ready luxury homes with all the amenities.